wtsi-hgi/irobot/README.md

 * `Basic <payload>`, where the payload is the Base64 encoding of `username:password` for basic HTTP authentication.

-* `Arvados <payload>`, where the payload is an API token supplied by Arvados for Arvados authentication.
+* `Bearer <payload>`, where the payload is an API token supplied by Arvados for Arvados authentication.
+(Note that the challenge for Arvados authentication will include the API host as its `realm`.)

 If the respective authentication handler cannot authenticate the payload it's given (or no `Authorization` header exists), a `401 Unauthorized`